Dianafu428/Term-project/Proposal.md

     - Help users be aware of the real-time pandemic situation around their residence.

 ## Learning Goals

 - **Shared Goals**:
     - To build a basic, functional website.
     - To be able to use scrapy to collect data from different websites.
 - **Individual Goals**:
-    - To strengthen understanding of python.
+    - To strengthen understanding of python (function, database, libraries, and framework).
     - To employ skills from class into real life problems.
     - To enhance logical thinking and analytical skills.